 I hesitantly, reluctantly, gingerly start toward the open end of the chamber, sticking close to the wall on my left, letting my hand trail along it as I walk.

-As expected, I haven’t encountered any kind of threat or obstacle for the past few hours.
-The corridor stays straight, without any branching paths, but it shrinks progressively, until I can almost span its width by stretching my arms out.
+As expected, I haven’t encountered any threat or obstacle for the past few hours.
+The corridor stays straight, without any branching paths, but it progressively shrinks until I can almost span its width by stretching my arms out.

 I still haven’t seen any signs of anyone’s presence.

 My questions increase with each step I take.